 Bustles to Ballots

 Bustles to Ballots is an ongoing exhibit in the Carriage House at the Benjamin Harrison Presidential Site.
 It features a display of First Ladies from Martha Washington to Michelle Obama and a collection of women's suffrage artifacts acquired though a generous gift from the Lacy Family and the Lacy Foundation, honoring the memory of Edna Balz Lacy.
-The suffrage collection is from the Cecelia E. Harris Collection.
+The suffrage material culture is from the Cecelia E. Harris Collection.

 Right To Vote

 The right to vote is a privilege that has long been debated.
 Our founding fathers restricted the populations who could vote, fearing the power that the vote gave and believing that not all people possessed the intelligence to wisely use such power.
-Many men in the late eighteenth century believed that the vote was a privilege only to be conferred to those who possessed enough money and land to be politically reliable.
+Many men in the late eighteenth century believed that the vote was a privilege to be conferred only to those who possessed enough money and land to be politically reliable.
 This considerably limited those who could vote for George Washington in 1788 and those voting for Benjamin Harrison in 1888.

 Minorities proclaimed that the vote was a right, and that anyone who lived under the laws formed by the politicians had a right to help select those writing the laws.
 This legal debate began before the Constitution was even ratified.
 The following is an excerpt from a letter Abigail Adams wrote to her husband John, showing the concerns of one woman for her legal rights.